vtempest/ai-broker-trading-agent/content/docs/(index)/risk-disclosure.md

 General Risks of Trading and Investing.
 All securities trading, whether in stocks, exchange-traded funds (“ETFs”), options, closed-end funds (“CEFs”) or other investment vehicles, is speculative in nature and involves substantial risk of loss.
-Robinhood Financial encourages its Customers to invest carefully and to use the information available at the websites of the SEC at http://www.sec.gov and FINRA at http://FINRA.org.
+Auto Investment Broker encourages its Customers to invest carefully and to use the information available at the websites of the SEC at http://www.sec.gov and FINRA at http://FINRA.org.
 Customers can review public companies’ filings at the SEC's EDGAR page.
 FINRA has published information on how to invest carefully at its website.
-Robinhood Financial may also make some of this information available on its website.
-Robinhood Financial believes it is very important that every Customer understands all of the risks of any form of trading or investing prior to trading or investing real dollars.
+Auto Investment Broker may also make some of this information available on its website.
+Auto Investment Broker believes it is very important that every Customer understands all of the risks of any form of trading or investing prior to trading or investing real dollars.
 Past performance is not necessarily indicative of future results.
-By investing their money in securities through Robinhood Financial, Customers are taking full responsibility for all trading actions, and should make every effort to understand the risks involved.
+By investing their money in securities through Auto Investment Broker, Customers are taking full responsibility for all trading actions, and should make every effort to understand the risks involved.